Character 101 Fridays 12-3pm

 Jon Bander, teacher

 Jon Bander is an actor and comedian living in New York.
-He is a current Character 101 teacher and former member of Characters Welcome at UCBT.
-He also performs musical improv with Premiere: The Improvised Musical and Warm Blooded at the Magnet Theater.
+He is a Character 101 teacher and member of house team Characters Welcome at UCBT.
+He also taught and performs musical improv with Premiere: The Improvised Musical and Warm Blooded at the Magnet Theater.
 Otherwise he does character bits and standup at various NYC theaters, bars and basements.

 Jon was selected to perform in the New Faces: Characters showcase at the 2015 Just For Laughs festival in Montreal.
 He has also worked for The Second City Theatricals aboard the Norwegian Dawn cruise ship.
 Jon has also performed and taught workshops at festivals and cities across the country.
 He's been fortunate to study with improv luminaries like TJ Jagodowski, David Pasquesi, Armando Diaz, Mick Napier and Susan Messing to name a few.